marcuswangweihow/FBDD/docking_4MZI/README.md

 All files were set to be downloaded in sdf format via CURL method.

-the curl file returned was ZINC22-downloader-3D-sdf.tgz.curl.
+The curl file returned was ZINC22-downloader-3D-sdf.tgz.curl.
+This file is available here.

 Git bash 2.51.2-64-bit was used to download the files.
 The commands used were: